2016 Toronto Blue Jays season: May

 Following their brawl with the Rangers, the Blue Jays went home for a short, three-game home stand against Tampa Bay.
 The Rays took the first game of the series, 13–2, giving J. A. Happ his first loss of the season.
 Prior to the second game, punishments for the Blue Jays and Rangers were handed down by Joe Torre, MLB's chief baseball officer.
 John Gibbons and Jesse Chavez were each suspended three games (Gibbons for coming back onto the field after being ejected), while José Bautista and Tim Leiper were suspended for one game.
 Both Bautista and Chavez appealed their suspensions.
 Gibbons was also fined $5,000, and Josh Donaldson and Kevin Pillar were fined an undisclosed amount.
 For the Rangers, Rougned Odor was fined and suspended for eight games (reduced to 7 games on appeal), and Elvis Andrus was suspended one game.
 Matt Bush, Sam Dyson, A. J. Griffin, and Robinson Chirinos were each fined an undisclosed amount.
 The Rays would again win by blow-out, defeating the Blue Jays 12–2 that night.
 Tampa Bay would complete the sweep with a 6–3 win in the finale, giving the Blue Jays their first five-game losing streak of the 2016 season.

 Looking to end the streak, the Blue Jays took on the last-place Minnesota Twins in Minneapolis.
 The first game would go into extra innings before Troy Tulowitzki drove in the go-ahead run in the eleventh.
 Joe Biagini would earn his first career save in the game, closing out the 3–2 win.
-An offensive outburst would power the Jays to victory in the second game of the series, 9–3, lead by home runs from José Bautista, Josh Donaldson, Michael Saunders, and Darwin Barney.
+An offensive outburst would power the Jays to victory in the second game of the series, 9–3, led by home runs from José Bautista, Josh Donaldson, Michael Saunders, and Darwin Barney.
 J. A. Happ would pitch seven scoreless innings against the Twins the following day, however Minnesota would score five runs in the eighth inning to take a 5–3 lead that they would not relinquish.
 The Blue Jays ended the four-game series on a high note, winning the finale 3–1 thanks to another strong pitching performance from staff ace Marcus Stroman.
 The Jays ended their road trip playing the Yankees for three games.
 In 2015, Toronto played to an 8–2 record in New York.
 Their first game did not go as planned, as the Yankees handed the Jays their second shutout of the season, 6–0.
 Russell Martin hit his first two home runs of the 2016 season in the second game, leading the Blue Jays to an 8–4 victory, their first of the season when allowing 4 or more runs.
 The game also saw the return of Devon Travis, who went 1–4 at the plate and scored a run.
 In their final road game of May, the Blue Jays held New York to a single run, taking the series with a 3–1 win.